w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 Author: Nicoletta Fornara, Universita' della Svizzera italiana, Lugano, Svizzera.

+**Scenario 1 Policy Monitoring**: autonomous agents intect in an open interaction system and perform various type of actions, those actions are represented in a world state.
+A set of norms (N) regulate the behaviour of those agents.
+Policy monitoring consists of automatic computation of fulfilment or violation of norms in N based on the actions of agents.

-**Goal: Check whether the behavior of agents constrained by ODRL policies is compliant with those policies**
+**Goal 1: Check whether the behavior of agents constrained by ODRL policies is compliant with those policies**

+**Scenario 2 Access Control**:

+**Goal 2:**

 The semantics of an ODRL policiy is given by the semantics of its rules.
 The semantics of one ODRL Rule is expressed by: